 As it is the February birthstone, amethyst has always been linked to love and romance.
 However, throughout history the gemstone has also been connected to luck, good fortune and general positivity.
 The anonymous poem below sums it up nicely!

 Sincerity and peace of mind,

 If they, the amethyst will wear.

 And strife and care can never her dwell.

-Inspired by the amethysts association to wine, the French poet Remy Belleau created a myth in the sixteenth century explaining how the stone came into existence.
+Inspired by its association with wine, the French poet Remy Belleau created a myth in the 16th century explaining how amethyst came into existence.

-Within the middle ages, amethyst became a symbol of royalty and the rich purple of amethyst can be found within regal wardrobes and jewels across the world.
-A large domed amethyst can be found sitting atop the large Cullinan I diamond within the Imperial Sceptre with Cross in our British Crown Jewels.
+In the Middle Ages, amethyst became a symbol of royalty and the rich purple of amethyst can be found within regal wardrobes and jewels across the world.
+A large domed amethyst can be found sitting atop the large Imperial Sceptre with Cross in our British Crown Jewels.